reergymerej/run-tracker/README.md

 # Building a Fresh MEAN Stack

+### NPM

+Installing an npm module does not add it to package.json.

 ### Node

 add `'use strict;'` to the top of each file or JSHint will ask for it in each function